DavidHlavacek/DSA_Final-Assignment/README.md

 # DSA Application - David Hlavacek - 5094879

-This is final assignment for the module Data Structures and Algorithms.
+This is the final assignment for the module Data Structures and Algorithms.

 ## Running from Command Line